 A vow renewal ceremony is a special moment that every married couple in love can share.
 Renewing your wedding vows is an opportunity to reaffirm your commitment to each other.

 Celebrate the longevity of your marriage and renew ideas you had the first time around.
 Revive all the excitement of your first wedding ceremony!
-This article will give you a full guide on wedding vows and how to write your own.
+This article will give you a full guide on how to write your own vows.

 Why Do Couples Renew Their Vows?